 Pachymetry is an important part of the refractive surgery workup.

 The FDA has mandated that 250 µm of untouched cornea remain in the bed following LASIK.
-This is calculated as follows: initial pachymetry minus calculated (or measured) flap thickness minus ablation depth must be greater than or equal to 250 µm.[7]
+As stated in the Contraindications section, many surgeons use a cutoff of 300 µm.
+Residual Stromal Bed (RSB) is calculated as follows: initial pachymetry minus calculated (or measured) flap thickness minus ablation depth.[7]
 Ectasia, which represents a biomechanical weakening of the cornea (see Complications), is risked when the residual bed is less than 250 µm.
-Note that leaving 250 µm in the residual bed does not guarantee that ectasia will not occur; this is simply the current FDA guideline.
+Note that leaving 250 µm or even 300 µm in the residual bed does not guarantee that ectasia will not occur; an RSB of 250 µm is simply the current FDA guideline.

-Some basic concepts are useful in understanding wavefront analysis customized corneal ablations.[8, 9]
+Some basic concepts are useful in understanding wavefront analysis customized corneal ablations.[26, 27]

 A wavefront represents a locus of points that connects all the rays of light emanating from a point source that have the same temporal phase and optical path length.
 The optical path length specifies the number of times a light wave must oscillate in traveling from one point to another point.
 Light propagation is slower in the refractive media of the eye than in air, so that more oscillations will occur in an optical system, such as an eye, than in air for light to travel the same distance.
 If the optical system of the eye is perfect, a point source of light emanating from the back of the eye will create a locus of points with the same optical path length exiting the pupillary plane in the form of a flat sheet.
 This represents an unaberrated wavefront.
 When the cornea or lens has imperfections, optical aberrations are created, causing the wavefront to exit the eye as curved or bent sheets of light.